The Students Healthy Action Council

 - aged between 11 and 17 years.

-- full-time students at school or are home-schooled.
+- full-time students at school/home-school.

 - are keen to share ideas and brainstorm.